ivcylc/qa-mdt/readme.md

 ## Contact
 This is the first time I open source such a project, the code, the organization, the open source may not be perfect.
-If you have any questions, feel free to contact me via, and I'm looking forward to any suggestions:
+If you have any questions about our model, code and datasets, feel free to contact me via below links, and I'm looking forward to any suggestions:

 - **Email**: [lc_lca@mail.ustc.edu.cn](mailto:lc_lca@mail.ustc.edu.cn)
 - **WeChat**: 19524292801